Angolan Civil War: Cuban intervention

 On 14 October, four South African columns totaling 3,000 troops launched Operation Savannah in an attempt to capture Luanda from the south.
 The Cubans suffered major reversals, including one at Catofe, where South African forces surprised them and caused numerous casualties.
 However, the Cubans ultimately halted the South African advance by 26 November.
 Later, another 4,000 South African soldiers entered southern Angola to establish a buffer zone along the Namibian border.
-The MPLA received support from 3,000 Katangan exiles, a Mozambican battalion, 3,000 East German personnel, and 1,000 Soviet advisors.
-The pivotal intervention came from 18,000 Cuban troops, who defeated the FNLA in the north and UNITA in the south, concluding the conventional war by 12 February 1976.
+The MPLA received support from 3,000 Katangan exiles and Soviet advisors.
+However, the pivotal intervention came from 18,000 Cuban troops, who defeated the FNLA in the north and UNITA in the south, concluding the conventional war by 12 February 1976.
 Cuban forces also defeated mercenaries from a British PMC.
 In Cabinda, the Cubans launched a series of successful mop-up operations against the FLEC separatist movement.
 The Cuban use of BM-21 Grad multiple rocket launchers was largely responsible for the advances made by the Cuban-led MPLA forces.

 In 1977 and 1978, the MPLA's military and internal security forces launched several unsuccessful campaigns to stamp out UNITA in the south, focusing on Cunene, Cuando Cubango, Bie, and Huambo provinces.
 During these operations, the MPLA relied heavily on support from Cuban ground troops and helicopters operated primarily by East German pilots and aircrew.
+The size of the East German military mission rapidly swelled to over 2,000; it established two separate headquarters at Ondjiva and Xangongo to coordinate its operations.
 By August 1978, the MPLA had consolidated partial control of Angola's southern borders.
 However, it failed to secure its primary objective of capturing or killing Savimbi and decapitating UNITA's command structure.

 By July 1978, Cuba had suffered 5,600 casualties in its African wars (Angola and Ethiopia), including 1,000 killed in Angola and 400 killed against Somali forces in the Ethiopian Ogaden.

 Clark Amendment

-President of the United States Gerald Ford approved covert aid to UNITA and the FNLA through Operation IA Feature on 18 July 1975, despite strong opposition from officials in the State Department and the Central Intelligence Agency (CIA).
+US President Gerald Ford approved covert aid to UNITA and the FNLA through Operation IA Feature on 18 July 1975, despite strong opposition from officials in the State Department and the Central Intelligence Agency (CIA).
 Ford told William Colby, the Director of Central Intelligence, to establish the operation, providing an initial US$6 million.
 He granted an additional $8 million on 27 July and another $25 million in August.